ZKON-Network/zkTLS-Mina-Oracle/README.md

 - [x] Accomodate zkProgram changes
 - [x] Fix the commiment scheme, to make a uniform proof irrespective of data-source Endpoint.
 - [x] Change TLSNotary Client to accomodate generic data-source URLs.
+- [ ] Use zkapp from IPFS & send back the event.